alexjnelson/fantasyplayoffs/README.md

 - Build the Docker image.
 - Start the PostgreSQL container.
-- Start the Live Scoring Service.
+- Start the mock Live Scoring Service.
 - Initialize the database with the schema and mock data.

 ---